renuo/applications-setup-guide/ruby_on_rails/aws.md

 ### Start the Setup

-The following command will create command-line-commands to set up S3 and CloudFlare.
+The following command will create command-line-commands to set up S3 and CloudFront.
 Before that, the command makes sure, you have the aws-profile and the aws-cli set up, so you have the necessary rights to run the commands.
 If you don't, follow the [AWS CLI Setup Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).